BSDExabio/OpenMDlr-amber/README.md

 conda install MDAnalysis
 ```

-3. Clone or download this git repository to a single position.
+3. Clone or download this git repository to a single location.

 ### To Run:
 1. Prepare a FASTA/txt file with the amino acid sequence in single letter formatting.